Blog Support

 MFA is essential to Zero Trust security because it adds an extra layer of protection.
 If one factor is compromised, the attacker must still get past the other factors to gain access.
 This makes it much harder for attackers to breach your systems successfully.

 There are many different ways to set up MFA, so you can choose the method that best suits your workload security needs.
 For example, you require users to enter a one-time code from their mobile app every time they log in.
-Alternatively, you may set up biometric authentication so that only authorized users can access certain systems.
+Alternatively, you may set up biometric authentication so that only authorized users can access certain system

-4. Microsegmentation:
+4. Microsegmentation

 Microsegmentation is a security strategy that involves dividing a network into smaller segments, or microsegments, and then applying security controls to each element.